 - In rare cases, double vision

-As the eye's natural lens gets harder, farsighted (presbyopic) people who have difficulty focusing up close, can experience improved near vision and become less dependent on reading glasses.
-However, nearsighted (myopic) people become more nearsighted, causing a worsening in their distance vision.
+As the eye's natural lens gets harder and develops into a cataract, farsighted people who have difficulty focusing up close, can experience improved near vision and become less dependent on reading glasses.
+Nearsighted people often times become more nearsighted, causing a worsening in their distance vision.
 Some kinds of cataracts affect distance vision more than reading vision.
 Others affect reading vision more than distance vision.

-Reducing your exposure to ultraviolet light by wearing a wide-brimmed hat and sunglasses may reduce your risk for developing a cataract, but once one has developed, there is no cure except to have the cataract surgically removed.
+Reducing your exposure to ultraviolet light by wearing a wide-brimmed hat and sunglasses may reduce your risk for developing a cataract, but once a cataract has developed, there is no cure except to have the cataract surgically removed.

 Consider Nebraska Medicine for your cataract care

 Cataract surgery at Nebraska Medicine is a very successful operation.
-One and a half million people have this procedure every year in the United States, and 95% have a successful result.
+One and a half million people have this procedure every year in the United States and +98% have a successful result.

 The surgical procedure includes: